How to Verify a Quantum Computation

-We now consider a general deviating prover $P^*$ interacting with $V_{\text{EPR}}$.
-First, we make a simplifying assumption that $P^*$ does not perform any measurements (and instead returns single qubits to~$V$, who then performs the measurement).
-Next, we show that, without loss of generality, we can assume that the prover's actions are the honest ones, followed by a general attack (on the measured and traced-out qubits).
-In order to see this, for a $k$-round protocol (involving~$k$ rounds of classical interaction), define $P$'s actions at round $i$ by $\Phi_i C_i$, where $C_i$ acts on the qubits used in the computation, as well as the classical bit received in round $i$, and is the honest application of the prover's circuit, while $\Phi_i$ is a general deviating map acting on the classical bit received in round $i$, the output registers of $C_i$ as well as a private memory register.
-(Recall that there are no measurements at this point --- V does the measurement).
+Next, we show that, in Interactive Proof System~3, without loss of generality, we can assume that the prover's actions are the honest unitary ones, followed by a general attack.
+In order to see this, for a $t$-round protocol (involving $t$ rounds of classical interaction), define a cheating prover's actions at round~$i$ by $\Phi_i H_i$, where $H_i$ acts on the qubits used in the computation, as well as the classical bit received in round~$i$, and is the honest application of the prover's unitary circuit, while $\Phi_i$ is a general deviating map acting on the classical bit received in round $i$, the output registers of $H_i$ as well as a private memory register.
+(Recall that there are no measurements at this point---$V$ does the measurement.)

-Thus the actions of a general prover~$P^*$ can be described as:
+Thus the actions of a general prover~$P^*$ are given as the follows.